 RabbitMQ is an open source, complete and highly reliable enterprise messaging system based on the AMQP standard.
 For more information visit rabbitmq.com.

-Even if the RabbitMQ plugin is not configured, Monitoring will discover RabbitMQ services running in your Cloud Platform project by:
+Even if the RabbitMQ plugin is not configured, Monitoring discovers RabbitMQ services running in your Google Cloud project by:

 The services discovered are displayed on the RabbitMQ Services page in the Resources menu.
 After you install the monitoring agent and configure the RabbitMQ plugin on your instances, Monitoring populates the RabbitMQ Services page with inventory and metrics.